01) Fuel feed Pump

 This system is most useful for automobiles using diesel as fuel.
 Because the fuel placed away from the hot engine avoids the chances of fire hazards.

-The single-acting fuel feed pump contains following parts
+The single-acting fuel feed pump contains the following parts

 A plunger arrangement is fitted in a pressure chamber.
 So, the plunger is activated downward by a cam through a roller tappet and plunger rod.